XY-boy/EDiffSR/README.md

 ```
 python test.py -opt=options/test/aid.yml
 ```

+## Contact
+If you have any questions or suggestions, feel free to contact me. 😊
+Email: xiao_yi@whu.edu.cn; xy574475@gmail.com

 ## Citation
 If you find our work helpful in your research, kindly consider citing it.
 We appreciate your support！😊